moeenn/knowledgebase/Programming/Go/Fundamentals.md

 #### Defer
 Defer is used to postpone the execution of instructions till either
-- End of the block
+- End of the current function (not block)
-- Error in the block
+- Error in the function

 This means the deferred statement inside a function will be executed when the entirety of the function is executed OR the program runs into errors during execution of the function.